zagordniy88/rest/README.md

 # rest
-This common site was created mainly with pure HTML5 and CSS3(Scss)
+This common site was created mainly with pure HTML5 and CSS3(Scss).
+Completely responsive for any devices